 How important are these types of (mis)perceptions in determining group composition and economic outcomes?
 This research uses laboratory experiments to examine how and why observable characteristics and salient performance signals are used by people to sort into groups.
 We conjecture that people may focus on personal characteristics, such as gender or race, to choose group members because they lack better information on future performance.
 The difficulty of identifying whether personal characteristics have an impact on who is chosen as a group member is that personal characteristics and performance can be correlated (or thought to be).
 For example, if men are better performers and we observe a preference for men as group members, is this because they are better performers or because people prefer to be in groups with men?
 Our experiments test this hypothesis by manipulating the information made available to subjects and by inducing behavior to break the correlation between performance and personal characteristics.
 We do this by making personal characteristics irrelevant or bad predictors of behavior and therefore irrelevant to payoffs.
+Making appearance a bad predictor of behavior is an important robustness test of statistical discrimination, since no room is left for self-confirming biases.

 We use a repeated linear public goods game.
 Repeated public goods experiments are a natural environment in which to study group formation because payments in the experiment are a function of both individual and group behavior.
 The more cooperative are the other group members, the more money a person makes.
-In our experimental treatments, subjects are shown either the digital photographs of others in the experiment or information on past performance (or both).
+In our experimental treatments, subjects are shown, in a surprise sorting game, either the digital photographs of others in the experiment or information on past performance (or both).
 Subjects are asked to choose who they would like to have in their group.
 One treatment breaks the correlation between performance and appearance, and this allows us to identify discrimination for other than statistical reasons.

 Our approach is novel in that it manipulates information or the equilibrium at the experimental level within the same game to identify sources of discrimination.
-Not only can we distinguish if discrimination is statistical or taste-based, but by altering the incentives to create the necessary counterfactuals, we can directly observe the impact of sorting on performance and payoffs.
-Our environment is strategic and relevant to understanding how groups or neighborhoods form.
+Not only can we cleanly distinguish if discrimination is statistical or taste-based, but by altering the incentives to create the necessary counterfactuals, we can directly observe the impact of sorting on performance and payoffs.
+Our experimental environment is strategic and relevant to understanding how groups or neighborhoods form.

-Several experimental studies have shown the social context of decisions can affect outcomes (Andreoni and Petrie, 2004; Bohnet and Frey, 1999; and Burnham, 2003).
-Indeed, specific characteristics of a partner, such as gender, beauty and ethnicity, can affect decisions (Andreoni and Petrie, 2005; Castillo and Carter, 2006; Eckel and Wilson, 2003; Ferraro and Cummings, 2006; Hammermesh and Biddle, 1994; Mobius and Rosenblat, 2006; and Petrie, 2004).
+Several experimental studies have shown the social context of decisions can affect outcomes (Andreoni and Petrie, 2004; Bohnet and Frey, 1999; Burnham, 2003; Henrich, Boyd, Bowles, Camerer, Fehr and Gintis, 2004).
+Indeed, specific characteristics of a partner, such as gender, beauty and ethnicity, can affect decisions (Andreoni and Petrie, 2006; Castillo and Carter, 2006; Eckel and Wilson, 2003; Ferraro and Cummings, 2006; Hammermesh and Biddle, 1994; Mobius and Rosenblat, 2006; and Petrie, 2004).
 There is also experimental evidence showing that strategic behavior is affected by gender (Croson and Gneezy, 2004).
 Finally, Slonim (2004) shows that there is significant against one's gender discrimination in a trust game where partners are chosen.